 Meet Mike Vick

-I serve as the candidate recruitment director and treasurer of the American Solidarity Party, as well as vice chair of the Illinois Solidarity Party.
-I previously served as national development director for ASP.
-I am executive advisor to Pastor Chris Butler, senior pastor at Ambassador Church in South Holland, Illinois.
+I serve on the national leadership team of the American Solidarity Party and serve as vice chair of the Illinois Solidarity Party.
+I previously worked as national development director for ASP.
 In 2024, I was ASP’s endorsed candidate for Congress in Illinois’ second congressional district.

-I’m the host and contributing editor of the Chicago Civic Update, a newscast and weekly publication of Chicago chapter of the AND Campaign.
+I previously served as the host and contributing editor of the Chicago Civic Update, a newscast and weekly publication of Chicago chapter of the AND Campaign.
 AND offers a Biblical framework to engage politics with non-partisan, common-sense education, equipping believers to confront tribalism and promote unity.
+I still serve on the core team of AND’s Chicago chapter.

 I began my career as a journalist, working as a reporter for Catholic San Francisco newspaper, the official newspaper of the Archdiocese of San Francisco.